bafolts/plantcode/README.md

 #plantuml-code-generator

-Provides a utility to generate code in various languages given a plantuml class diagram.
+Provides a command line utility to generate code in various languages given a plantuml class diagram.

+##Command line options

+###-l/--language The language to output to.
+The currently supported languages are
+* CoffeeScript (coffeescript)
+* TypeScript (typescript)

 ##PEG.js
 The most recent version of [PlantUML](http://plantuml.sourceforge.net/) does not have a defined grammar to use with